-Find out more about how to run Special Time and get a handy checklist here.
+Find out more about how to do Special Time – and get a handy checklist here.

 2. Play Around the Drama

-PLAY LOTS!
-Let your child take the lead.
+Increase play.
+PLAY LOTS and let your child take the lead.

-If he or she really needs you to play gentle, follow that direction.
-If a child wants to play hard, do your best to dive in!
+If they ask you to play gently, follow their direction.
+If they want to play hard, do your best to dive in!

 Rough and tumble games, like pillow fights, burrito rolls, and tag work well to help clear built- up stress and tension through physical touch.
 You'll know its happening when your child laughs hard – or, wait for it, cries.